M. Pokora: À la poursuite du bonheur (2012/2013)

 The fifth studio album À la poursuite du bonheur by French singer M. Pokora, was released on 20 March.
 The album's leading single "Juste un instant" was released on 30 January 2012 and reached number eighteen on the French singles chart.
 The album entered the French albums chart at number two.
 The second single from the album was "On est là" released in April 2012.
 In order to promote the album, M. Pokora embarked in a national tour in May 2012.
 The third single from the album was announced in the end of May; "Merci d'être" was officially released on 2 July 2012.
 The album is set to be re-issued on 19 November 2012; the new edition is set to include five new tracks, including the Jean-Jacques Goldman cover "Envole-moi" with singer Tal.

-Robin Hood (2013/2014)

 R.E.D.
 (2015/2016)

 M. Pokora's sixth studio album, R.E.D. / Rythmes Extrêmement Dangereux was released in France in February 2015.

 My Way (2016)

-M. Pokora's seventh studio album, My Way was released in France on 21 October 2016, topping the French Album Charts in its initial week of release.
+M. Pokora's seventh studio album, My Way was released in France on 21 October 2016, topping the French Albums Chart in its initial week of release.

 Pyramide (2019)

 M. Pokora's eighth studio album, Pyramide was released in France on 12 April 2019.
-The album reached the top of the French Charts upon its release.
+The album reached the top of the French Chart upon its release.